Concerns and controversies at the 2022 Winter Olympics: Effects of the COVID-19 pandemic

+There were mixed reactions towards the measures being used to contain the COVID-19 virus at the games.
+The Times reported that many athletes had welcomed the infection control protocols, including American freestyle skier Aaron Blunck and Britt Cox giving positive feedback, although some athletes have pushed back.
+Overall, the event had a 0.01% infection rate and was able to successfully keep Omicron variant at bay.
+Among athletes who tested positive, many were able to recover in the loop and compete, but a few were unable to compete.

 The COVID-19 pandemic resulted in changes in qualifying for curling and women's ice hockey due to the cancellation of tournaments in 2020.
 The World Curling Federation proposed that qualification for curling be based on placement in the 2021 world championships and a dedicated qualification tournament to complete the field (in place of points earned across the 2020 and 2021 world championships).
 The IIHF based its qualification for the women's tournament upon existing IIHF World Rankings, without holding the 2020 Women's World Championship.
 The Asian Winter Games was also not held before this Olympics, potentially affecting the qualifications for some athletes.

 On 23 December 2021, the National Hockey League (NHL) announced it will not be sending players to the Games, citing health and safety concerns, and a need to use the timeframe of the Olympics to make up the large number of games postponed since December 2021 due to Omicron variant.